-593. PIJ is an international terrorist organization with "cells" or units located throughout the world.
+537. The Palestinian Islamic Jihad - Shiqaqi Faction ("PIJ") is an international terrorist organization with "cells" or units located throughout the world.

-594. PIJ has committed numerous terrorist attacks, including several that have killed and injured American citizens.
+538. The PIJ has committed numerous terrorist attacks, including several that have killed and injured American citizens.

-595. On January 23, 1995, pursuant to Executive Order 12947, President Clinton designated PIJ an SDT.
+539. On January 24, 1995, pursuant to Executive Order 12947, President Clinton designated PIJ an SDT.

-596. This designation made it illegal for any United States person or entity to engage in any unlicensed transactions or dealings involving the property or interests of PIJ.
+540. This designation made it illegal for any United States person or entity to engage in any unlicensed transactions or dealings involving the property or interests of PIJ.

-597. PIJ's designation as an SDT has remained in place since January 23, 1995.
+541. PIJ's designation as an SDT has remained in place since January 24, 1995.

-598. On October 8, 1997, pursuant to 8 U.S.C. § 1189 and by publication in the Federal Register, the United States Secretary of State designated PIJ an FTO.
+542. On October 8, 1997, pursuant to 8 U.S.C. § 1189 and by publication in the Federal Register, the United States Secretary of State designated PIJ a Foreign Terrorist Organization.

-599. As a result of this designation, it became illegal for any person within the United States or subject to its jurisdiction to provide material support or resources to PIJ.
+543. As a result of this designation, it became illegal for any person within the United States or subject to its jurisdiction to provide material support or resources to PIJ.

-600. PIJ's designation as an FTO has remained in place since October 8, 1997.
+544. PIJ's designation as an FTO has remained in place since October 8, 1997.

-601. On October 31, 2001, pursuant to Executive Order 13224, President George W. Bush designated PIJ an SDGT.
+545. On October 31, 2001, PIJ was designated an SDGT pursuant to Executive Order 13224 issued by President George W. Bush.

-602. PIJ's designation as an SDGT has remained in place since October 31, 2001.
+546. PIJ's designation as an SDGT has remained in place since October 31, 2001.